Students in an NEIU classroom.

 This course will provide students with the economic tools that are critical to understanding the idea of risk and return and how various factors affect the valuations of assets like bonds, stocks, mutual funds or houses.
 These concepts are also useful for the types of analysis done by financial experts in banks, financial institutions, and companies who also have to understand the risk-return of various assets and overall financial decisions.
 This course also emphasizes the deep interconnections of finance with macroeconomics more generally.

-Prerequisites: ECON-215 minimum grade of C and ECON-217 minimum grade of C.
+Prerequisites: ECON-215 with a minimum grade of C and ECON-217 with a minimum grade of C.

 ECON-377.
 Real Estate Economics.
 3 Hours.